Billions burned: Why Mark Zuckerberg's Metaverse dream is spectacularly bursting ### From hype to emptiness: What actually happened to the Metaverse – and why is everyone only talking about AI now? ### Future or bottomless pit? Why the next phase of the Metaverse is only just beginning ####

 Data protection and privacy

-The metaverse raises significant questions about data protection.
+The metaverse raises significant questions about data privacy.
 VR and AR systems collect extremely detailed data about user behavior, movements, and even biometric information.
-Responsible handling of this sensitive data is one of the biggest challenges.
+Handling this sensitive data responsibly is one of the biggest challenges.

-Stricter data protection regulations in North America and Europe could impact the development of the metaverse.
-Companies must develop solutions that ensure both innovative experiences and privacy protection.
+Stricter data privacy regulations in North America and Europe could influence the development of the metaverse.
+Companies need to develop solutions that ensure both innovative experiences and privacy protection.

 The long-term social impacts of the metaverse are not yet fully understood.
 Critics warn of further digitization of social interactions and potential negative effects on mental health.
 On the other hand, the metaverse offers new opportunities for global collaboration and inclusion.